Port Hope 8 case: Campbell on the stand and the "boomerang bullet"

 Some of the evidence that emerged during the trial, such as the fact that the same bullet that killed Matiyek was found lodged inside of the body of one of the accused, Comeau, supported the defence.
-The police had found two bullets at the crime scene, but the first bullet that went though Matiyek's neck was still missing.
+The police had found two bullets at the crime scene, but the first bullet that went through Matiyek's neck was still missing.
 Campbell testified about Comeau: "I had seen by his coat that he [Comeau] was hurt.
 His coat had a hole in it and there was blood there".
 In response to a motion from Kerbel, Justice Osborne ordered that Comeau be taken to a hospital to have the bullet removed from his arm to see if it had been fired from the same gun as that which had killed Matiyek.
 On 31 October 1979, Comeau visited the Victoria hospital in London to have the bullet that had struck him on 18 October 1978 removed from his body, which was then handed over for a ballistic test, which confirmed that the bullet was fired from the same gun as the two other bullets that had killed Matiyek found at the crime scene.
 Found alongside the bullet inside Comeau's arm was a piece of threading from the coat Matiyek was wearing when he was killed.
-For Comeau to be the killer as Meinhardt had claimed would have required the bullet to perform an impossible feat, namely go though Matiyek's neck and then boomerang in mid-air to come back and strike Comeau.
+For Comeau to be the killer as Meinhardt had claimed would have required the bullet to perform an impossible feat, namely go through Matiyek's neck and then boomerang in mid-air to come back and strike Comeau.